matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 Now, let's call the `increment` method from Layer 1.

-1. Get the ABI array of the compiled Governance contract, which is located in `/governance/artifacts/contracts/Governance.sol/Governance.json`, and save it in a new file as `/counter/scripts/governance.json`.
+1. Get the ABI array of the compiled Governance contract, which is located in `/L1-governance/artifacts/contracts/Governance.sol/Governance.json`, and save it in a new file as `/L2-counter/scripts/governance.json` (make sure you create it in the `/L2-counter` folder!).
-2. Create the `counter/scripts/increment-counter.ts` file and paste the following template for the script:
+2. Create the `L2-counter/scripts/increment-counter.ts` file and paste the following template for the script:

 ```ts
 // Imports and constants will be put here